I am not a scholar of the French language, but I sit in meditation every morning. Also, I happen to love Rilke.

 If we understood ourselves, we would all meditate regularly.
 But we do not … so we don’t.

 When (many years ago) I learned Transcendental Meditation, I resolved that I would do the practice (following all instructions, as I best understood them) … and that I would not consider quitting – for at least a year.
 I felt that a year would be a fair ‘trial period’.
 If after doing the practice for that long, I felt I should be able to evaluate whether my life had been affected in a positive way … or not.
-I did not want to be a brat.
-Quit after a few days or a week, declaring – “This is useless.
-I’m done with it.” when I had not given it a fair chance.
+I did not want to be a brat … to quit after a few days or a week, declaring – “This is useless.
+I’m done with it” when I had not given it a fair chance.